joaogarin/joaogarinblog/_posts/2018-01-07-drupal-graphql-with-angular-and-apollo-part3.md

 {% endhighlight %}

 Lets see what we did here.
-We first created our graphql mutation, again wrapping it in a graphql-tag simillar to how we did with queries.
-In our Drupal module our mutation had the name "addClient" so thats what we call here, but we have something here that's a bit different ```mutation submitClient($title: String!, $email: String!)```.
+We first created our graphql mutation, again wrapping it in a graphql-tag similar to how we did with queries.
+In our Drupal module our mutation had the name "addClient" so that's what we call here, but we have something here that's a bit different ```mutation submitClient($title: String!, $email: String!)```.

 Because we are getting data from the app we normally want to pass it to the mutation itself, we do that using variables. $title and $email are variables that we pass to our mutation.
 When we call the mutation we pass them using the ```variables```parameter.

-Thats it, if authenticated with a user that has permissions to add Clients (see content type permissions) you should now see the new user in your backend.
+That's it, if authenticated with a user that has permissions to add Clients (see content type permissions) you should now see the new user in your backend.

 ### Mutations responses